NCATSTranslator/minihackathons/2021-12_demo/workflowC/README.md

 Choose **nimodipine**.
 Click on the edges to multiple sclerosis.
 SME thinks the mechanism of action makes sense.
 See nimodipine note on **PMID:28381594**.
 Nimodipine fosters remyelination in a mouse model.

-Optional: BTE list, see by genes, click on STAT3.

 ### Query C3: Investigation of potential candidates connected to CNS myelination

 [latest ARS](https://arax.ncats.io/?r=f070eda1-5095-4587-b021-3a5831d6b5ea), [ARAX](https://arax.ncats.io/?r=32966), [JSON](https://github.com/NCATSTranslator/minihackathons/blob/main/2021-12_demo/workflowC/C3.json)

 Translator independently finds both existing drugs and several that experts suggested, including: metformin and tamoxifen.

-It also found a calcium channel blockers similar to nimodipine.
-Note (surfaced earlier by Translator,and possiblu used in ranking, but not shown directly in demo): there is new evidence for nimodipine in mouse models: [PMID 33709265](https://pubmed.ncbi.nlm.nih.gov/33709265).

-Optional: Click on edge between MS and MAG, showing BTE, including TextMiner through Service Provider.
-Scroll down to see PMIDs.

 The SME is intrigued by **quercetin** (which is plant-based), and **dasatinib** (a tyrosine kinase inhibitor), and will be investigating further.

+Optional: Sometimes, nifedipine or another calcium channel blockers are in the results from some ARAs.
+There is new evidence for nimodipine in mouse models: [PMID 33709265](https://pubmed.ncbi.nlm.nih.gov/33709265).